 The Nuface might be the most popular electronic beauty device on the market right now.
 It claims to diminish 3 of the greatest concerns of aging skin: facial contour, wrinkles and skintone!
 So, I was very curious to see how this little device would perform.

 After 45 days of using this item every other day, I'm happy to report that it does provide a slight improvement in face shape.
-The change is minimal and is most noticeable in pictures.
+The change is very minimal and is most noticeable in pictures.
 Before regular use with Nuface, my face appears a tad wider and fuller, especially around the cheeks and jawline.
 If I didn't take such regular pictures for blogs, it may have been harder to notice.
-But, the change is significant enough to convince me to use it regularly.
+Regular exercise vs being a couch potato would have more effect.

 I also noticed that after doing just one side of my face, the crease above my eye is slightly higher than the other eye until I do both sides of the face.